hzeller/rpi-rgb-led-matrix/README.md

 are affected is to run the progrem with `--led-no-hardware-pulse` and see if things work fine then).

-If you run `lsmod` and see any modules show up with `snd` in their name, this could be causing trouble.
+If you run `lsmod` and see the `snd_bcm2835` module, this could be causing trouble.
+(The library actually exits if it finds this module to be loaded).

 In that case, you should create a kernel module blacklist file like the following on your system and update your initramfs: